-Instalment option: discretionary trusts
+Instalment option: relevant property trusts

 Under IHTA84/S227 (1) instalments are available if either

 - the tax attributable to the qualifying property is borne by the person benefiting from the transfer, or

 - the property concerned continues to be comprised in the settlement.

 IHTA84/S227 (1)(b) makes the instalment facility available where the tax attributable to the chargeable event is borne by the beneficiary.